xremap/xremap/doc/running_as_system_service.md

 ## Create groups for socket feature (Optional)

-The `socket` variant of xremap lets you use application-specific remappings.
+The `socket` and `full` variant of xremap lets you use application-specific remappings.

 ```sh
 # Add a group for each user that will use xremap.